sdeepti/atulChange/README.md

 <p>There are command line arguments that are to be used by sPARTA for proper
 execution.
-For the first execution, all steps must be performed, but once this has been completed, provided the miRNAs and genome are the same, the entire analysis will not need to be repeated.
-Examples of such cases may be seen below.</p>
+For the first execution, all steps must be performed, but once this has been completed, provided the miRNAs and genome are the same, the entire analysis will not need to be repeated.  <a href="https://github.com/sdeepti/atulChange/blob/master/README.md#examples">Examples</a> of such cases may be seen below.</p>
 <h2><b>Arguments</b></h2><br>
 <table width="400">